-Applicant is 62 years old.
-He obtained an undergraduate degree in 1976.
-He is married and has one child.
-Since 2002, he has worked as a defense contractor.
-Applicant has held a security clearance since 2002.
-He completed his security clearance application (SCA) in 2014.
+Applicant is 53 years old.
+He obtained his high school diploma in 1984.
+He never married, but has two children from a significant relationship.
+He has worked for his current employer since 2017.
+He reports no military service.
+Applicant has not held a security clearance.
+He completed his security clearance application (SCA) in 2018.
 (Item 2)